yunfuliu/pixkit/README.md

 pixkit-image
 ============
-contains image processing related methods which have been published (on articles, e.g., journal or conference papers).
+Contains image processing related methods which have been published (on articles, e.g., journal or conference papers).
 In addition, some frequently used related tools are also involved.

 Source